oolongcha24/WeatherAPP_RestfulAPI/README.md

 # WeatherAPP_RestfulAPI

-This Weather Application utilizes two different APIs: **OpenWeatherMap API**.
-It enables users to input longitude and latitude coordinates to retrieve weather information for a specific location.
-For convenience, the application also uses **geocoding API**.
-This geocoding API automatically returns the longitude and latitude coordinates based on a city's name, which are then used with the OpenWeatherMap API to extract detailed weather information for the specified location.
-The application presents this weather data on a GUI developed using JavaFX.
+This Weather Application uses two Restful APIs: the **OpenWeatherMap API**.
+It offers users the capability to input longitude and latitude to retrieve detailed weather information for a specific location.
+The data includes the current temperature, feels-like temperature, weather description, humidity, pressure, and wind speed.

+For more convenience, the application also integrates the **Geocoding API**.
+Users can directly input a city's name, and the Geocoding API automatically provides the corresponding longitude and latitude coordinates.
+These coordinates are then utilized in the OpenWeatherMap API to fetch and display comprehensive weather details for the specified location.
+The GUI is developed using JavaFX to present the weather information to users.

 API used:
 https://openweathermap.org/api/geocoding-api
 https://openweathermap.org/current

-Results:
+Results:<br>
 ![2](https://github.com/oolongcha24/WeatherAPP_RestfulAPI/assets/98652546/7eeedffa-a558-4f2e-997f-01930183382c)